Housing needs: Data Privacy Notice (Fair processing Notice)

 Any information sent externally is sent via a secure email (Global Certs).

-Data relevant to the household is held on the Council’s own systems (I@W and OHMs) as well as some monitoring information being held on the shared drive (this information is kept to a minimum).
+Data relevant to the household is held on the council’s own systems (NEC and NEC-EDMS) as well as some monitoring information being held on the shared drive (this information is kept to a minimum).

 Restricting access